 I’m listening to my body and resting when it feels tired which might mean that I take a nap when the kids do or watch an episode of one of my favorite TV shows when I need a mental break instead of feeling like I should be doing something more worthwhile.

 I’m putting some aspects of blogging and writing on the back burner for a while.
 Sure I will still be here with new posts every week but I’m not pushing myself to type out something just for the sake of having a new post ready for you to read each day.

 I’ve said NO to some popular features here on the blog, mainly the Book Notes monthly link up and the Bible to Brain to Heart Scripture Memory Challenge.
 Both are good but both took a whole lot of time each month to prepare and I just need to put that energy elsewhere.
-Plus since I have discovered the She Reads Truth community Bible studies, each study has build in memory work.
+Plus since I have discovered the She Reads Truth community Bible studies, each study has built in memory work.
 So instead of trying to fry my brain with more memory work, I’m memorizing what they are memorizing.

 Saying no to those areas in my life has freed me up to not only rest more but to also enjoy this season with my family.
 I know my little ones won’t be little for much longer so I want to soak up as much during this time as I can.